The Best Experiences in Wallis and Futuna for Couples

 Price Range:Free

-2.Challenge Yourselves to the Mt Puke Hike (Futuna)
+5.Challenge Yourselves to the Mt Puke Hike (Futuna)

 For couples looking for a rewarding challenge, Mt Puke (also known as Mt Singavi) is Futuna's highest peak, rising 524 m (1,719 ft) above sea level.

-This challenging 5-hour return trail demands experienced hiking skills as you navigate through dense tropical jungle in northern Futuna, but the effort pays dividends with jaw-dropping panoramic views stretching across both land and seascapes.
+This challenging 5-6-hour return trail demands experienced hiking skills as you navigate through dense tropical jungle in northern Futuna, but the effort pays dividends with jaw-dropping panoramic views stretching across both land and seascapes.
 The ascent tests your endurance whilst immersing you in pristine rainforest, complete with native flora and the sounds of tropical birdlife.

 At the summit, you'll be rewarded with breathtaking 360-degree vistas that showcase Futuna's dramatic coastline, neighbouring islands and the endless Pacific Ocean beyond.

 The trail is not signposted, so it's recommended to go with a guide.
+Ask your accommodation host to arrange a guide, or guides can be arranged with Mataga Me'a o Futuna Eco Tourisme.

 The intimate achievement of conquering Futuna's highest peak together creates memories that will last a lifetime.